InternationalTradeAdministration/taxonomy-browser/README.md

 The thesaurus is available to the software developer community as a JSON endpoint.

 The thesaurus was developed by ITA’s staff of international trade specialists, consulting several authoritative sources and vocabularies covering the language of international trade and investment.

+## Known issues:
+* among the checkboxes, `US Trade Initiatives` and `Trade Topics` have asterisks because they don't return any results when passed as part of the search query
+* the `Download Taxonomy` button is not connected to anything (appears in the ResultsList and TermInfo views)